-- (1) The Statutes of the EuroHPC JU confer on the Governing Board the powers to adopt the annual work plan and its annual budget including the staff establishment plan. - (2) The annual Work Plan and Budget for the year 2021 adopted by the Governing Board by its Decision No 31/2020 of 23 December 2020 and amended by its Decision No 01/2021 of 29 January 2021 needs to be amended in order to include the call text for the call H2020-JTI-EuroHPC-2020-03 in the Work Plan and Budget 2021. - (3) The Executive Director of the EuroHPC Joint Undertaking submitted the amended draft work plan to the Governing Board, - (4) In the interest of legal certainty and clarity, an amended annual Work Plan and Budget of the EuroHPC Joint Undertaking for the year 2021 should be adopted by the Governing Board,
+- (1) The Statutes of the EuroHPC JU confer on the Governing Board the powers to adopt the annual work plan and its annual budget including the staff establishment plan. - (2) The annual Work Plan and Budget for the year 2021 adopted by the Governing Board by its Decision No 31/2020 of 23 December 2020, amended by its Decisions No 01/2021 of 29 January 2021 and its Decision No 03/2021 of 5 March 2021 needs to be amended to include the call for tender for the acquisition, delivery, installation and maintenance of Supercomputer MareNostrum 5, in the Work Plan and Budget 2021. - (3) The Executive Director of the EuroHPC Joint Undertaking submitted the amended draft work plan to the Governing Board,